knewplay/course-vex-vrc-in-c/session2.md

 ## Demo

-* Write a "Hello World" program in C by yourself, with no references.
+* Write a "Hello World" program in C by yourself.
 Remember the basic requirements for a generic C program.
 * Create header file called `my_variables.h` with the code `int a = 5;`.
 Include it in our `main.c` file, and from our `main()` function print the variable a.
 What happens?
 * Try and see what happens with and without including `<stdio.h>`.
 What error do you get?